-The Chicago Times of a late date, gives the following account of "A Bogus Doctor Factory" in Milwaukees
+The Chicago Times of a late date, gives the following account of "A Bogus Doctor Factory" in Milwaukee:

-The question of what rights the public may have in the way of protection from quacks, who steadfastly refuse to let a man lie a natural death, has been brought up prominently this week through a little incident which happened to Health Commissioner Martin.
-A short time ago a man, who recently arrived from Halle, Germany, presented himself before Dr. Martin with a statement, signed by a druggist in his former place of residence, to the effect that the bearer was a physician.
+The question of what rights the public may have in the way of protection from quacks, who steadfastly refuse to let a man die a natural death, has been brought up prominently this week through a little inci-dent which happened to Health Commission-er Martin.
+A short time ago a man, who re-cently arrived from Halle, Germany, present-ed himself before Or.
+Martin, with a stateed himself before Dr. Martin with a statement, signed by a druggist in his former place of residence, to the effect that the bearer was a physician.
 The better to give force to his opinion the druggist had affixed to the guarantee one of his labels.
 Dr. Martin informed the gentleman that druggists' labels did not, in this country, bear the value which they seemed to have in the old country, and that before he could register the applicant autong the physicians allowed to practice in this city a diploma must be produced.
 The possessor of the druggist's certificate sadly withdrew, only a few days later to inform the health commissioner that now he had a Milwaukee diploma and wanted to see his name among those who were admitted to practice.
-The health commissioner declined to view the matter from that stand-point and still refused to register the applicant's name.
+The health commissioner declined to view the matter from that stand-point, and still refused to register the applicant's name.
 There the matter rested until, during the week the applicant had a patient.
 The patient died, and the son-in-law of the deceased was so dissatisfied with the course of treatment that he was on the road to administer a dose of common sense, if not therapeutical knowledge, by means of personal chastisement.
-Dr. Martin persuaded him to forego the pleasure and instead to proceed against the bogus physician regularly for practicing without a diploma, which was done.
-The rapidity with which the gentleman from Halle secured his diploma left no doubt in the minds of physicians acquainted with the facts that the article was obtained at the alleged medical school of Dr. Coney, which has been exposed by the press repeatedly, as was noted in dispatches to The Times last evening.
+Or.
+Martin persuaded him to forego the pleasure and instead to proceed against the bogus physician regularity of the proceed against the proceed against the bogus physician regularity of the proceed against the bogus physician regularity of the proceed against the proceed against the proceed against the bogus physician regularity of the process of the proceed against the bogus physician regularity of the process larly for practicing without a diploma, which was done.
+The rapidity with which the gentleman from Halle secured his diploma left no doubt in the minds of physicians ac-quainted with the facts that the article was obtained at the alleged medical school of Dr. Coney, which has been exposed by the press repeatedly, as was noted in dispatches to The Times last evening.
 A committee of physicians visited the doctor's factory to examine the machinery.
 The result of the examination was a report, showing it up as a bogus institution.
-The factory is comprised in one little room, with a few honehas and a stable little room, with a few benches and a table. which, it is alleged, knows of lectures and students by hearsay only.
-Dr. Coney, in answer to questions, informed the committee that the college skeleton had been loaned out: that the professor of surgery brought his instruments with him; that the professor of chemistry did likewise, while for clinics the students were allowed to look at the unfortunate wretches who came to the doctor for medical advice, and yet this institutionhas turned loose sixty-five graduates, if Coney speaks the truth, and is ready to increase the number at any time-for a consideration.
-The factory is incorporated under the general laws of the State, and the State authorities will now proceed to annul the charter.
+The factory is comprised in one little room, with a few benches and a table, which, it is alleged, knows of lectures and students by hearsay only.
+Dr. Coney, in answer to questions, informed the committee that the college skeleton had been loaned out; that the professor of surgery brought his instruments with him; that the professor of chemistry did likewise, while for clinics the students were allowed to look at the unfortunate wretches who came to the doctor for medical advice, and yet this institution has turned loose sixty-five graduates, if Coney speaks the truth, and is ready to increase the number at any time-for a consideration.
+The factory is incorporated under the general laws of the State, and the State authori-ties will now proceed to annul the charter.